aka Halloween 5: The Revenge of Michael Myers

 Michael Myers survives being shot by the sheriff’s department and recovers.
 One year later.
 Jamie Lloyd has been placed in a psychiatric institution after killing her adopted mother.
 She begins to have empathic flashes as Michael returns on Halloween night and proceeds to stalk and kill her stepsister Rachel and Rachel’s friends.
 The crazed Dr Loomis goes out on a limb, trying to use Jamie as bait to draw Michael to a trap at the old Myers house.

 This was the fifth of the films that began with John Carpenter’s Halloween (1978).
 Carpenter disliked the idea of generating endless slasher sequels and attempted to take the series in different directions with Halloween III: Season of the Witch (1982), but this was not a success.
 Subsequently, Carpenter sold his interest in the series out to his executive producer Moustapha Akkad.
-Akkad then teamed up with Trancas International to continue the Michael Myers exploits with Halloween IV: The Return of Michael Myers (1988).
+Akkad and his Trancas International company continued the Michael Myers exploits with Halloween 4: The Return of Michael Myers (1988) and all the subsequent sequels.
 Halloween 5, sometimes subtitled The Revenge of Michael Myers, is a direct sequel to Halloween IV, both in terms of continuity and in retaining several of the cast members.

 On the positive side, Dominique Othenin-Girard engages in much more of the eerie peripheral suspense that John Carpenter did in the original than any of the other sequels do.
 The tactics are certainly hackneyed, although there is one excellent sequence with Danielle Harris hanging on by her fingertips down a ventilation shaft as Michael stabs through the metal with a knife that more than favourably compares to Carpenter’s work in the original.